nikolina-milincevic/credit-risk/README.md

 # credit-risk
-# analysis and modelling of All Lending Club 2014-2017 loan data
-# data analysis and preparation, model construction and model validation
+This repo contains analysis and modelling of All Lending Club 2014-2017 loan data --> data analysis and preparation, model construction and model validation